 Catalyx Fees

-Catalyx charges a flat 0.75% trading fee.
-There is no spread so you know what you are paying every time you make a purchase or sale.
-This trading fee is slightly on the high side but is still cheaper than some other exchanges.
-For example, Newton does not charge trading fees but has a spread of 0.9% per trade.
+Catalyx charges a flat 0.75% trading fee, which means there’s no spread—you’ll know exactly what you’re paying for every purchase or sale.
+While the fee is slightly on the higher side, it’s still more competitive than some other exchanges.
+For instance, Newton doesn’t charge trading fees but applies a spread of 0.9% per trade, which can add up.

 - Free CAD deposits